-Remark 2 Consistency requires that the steady-state mass balances (total, components and phases) are "satisfied", meaning at steady-state there is a balance between In-terms (inflow + generation) and Outterms (outflow + consumption) such that $\frac{dI}{dt} = 0$.
-In addition, we must require for consistency that the inventories can be kept within acceptable bounds ($I{\min} \le I \le I{\max}$).
+Remark 2 Consistency requires that the steady-state mass balances (total, components and phases) are "satisfied", meaning at steady-state there is a balance between In-terms (inflow + generation) and Out-terms (outflow + consumption) such that $\frac{dI}{dt} = 0$ .
+In addition, we must require the inventories can be kept within acceptable bounds ( $I{\min} \le I \le I{\max}$ ).
 For example, if we have a process where a component has no specified exit, then it will eventually have to exit somewhere (at steady-state), but the value of its steady-state inventory I (and composition) may not be acceptable, so we may still not have consistency.

-Remark 3 Since the mass balance must be satisfied for the overall plant, it follows that a consistent inventory control system must be "able to propagate a production rate change throughout the process and in particular if such a change produces changes in the flow rates of major feed and product streams".1
+Remark 3 Since the mass balance must be satisfied for the overall plant, it follows that a consistent inventory control system must be "able to propagate a production rate change throughout the process and in particular if such a change produces changes in the flow rates of major feed and product streams".

-In most cases, we want the inventory control system also to be "self-consistent", meaning that the local control by "itself" gives consistency:
+In most cases, we want the inventory control system also to be "local-consistent", meaning that the consistent inventory control system involves only local loops.

 Definition 2.
-Self-consistency.
+Local-consistency.
 A consistent inventory control system (see Def.
-1) is self-consistent if only local inventory loops are used.

-More precisely, by "only local inventory loops are used" we mean that the inventory control system of each unit uses only its in- or outflows (with no manipulated variables outside the unit).
+1) is localconsistent if the inventory of each unit is regulated (controlled) by only its in- or outflows (with no manipulated variables outside the unit).

-For a process consisting of just one unit (like in Figure 2 where the unit is the black dot), self-consistency and consistency are the same, but not in general.
-To understand the difference between consistency and self-consistency consider the serial process in Figure 4, which is dissuced in more detail later in Example 3.
-Here, control of inventory in the last unit involves the main feed flow which is outside the unit, so we do not have self-consistency.
-The main problem with not having self-consistency in this case is that the last unit in Figure 4 cannot be operated by itself

-(independently of the other units).
+For a process consisting of just one unit (like in Figure 1 where the unit is the black dot), localconsistency and consistency are the same, but not in general.
+To understand the difference between consistency and local-consistency consider the serial process in Figure 3, which is dissuced in more detail later in Example 2.
+Here, control of inventory in the last unit involves the main feed flow which is outside the unit, so we do not have local-consistency.
+The main problem with not having local-consistency in this case is that the last unit in Figure 3 cannot be operated by itself (independently of the other units).
 Another problem is that the "long" inventory control loop (with a large effective time delay from the feed valve to the last unit) may result in poor control of the inventory in the last unit.